20LitersAdmin/liters_tracker/docs/chip_notes.md

+# BUGS:
+- sectors/reports: complex JS to manage reportable_id and reportable_type; now use the controller to determine reportable
+  - needs to work for _village_form and _facility_form
+  - also affects plan creation
+- finders.coffee has a bunch of useless JS now

 # PLANS:
 - Community Tech plans MUST be associated with a Facility, but shouldn't have to be?
 - Family Tech plans MUST be associated with a Village (but maybe could be generalized to a cell?)